Buying A House After Bankruptcy And Foreclosure Guidelines

 - USDA requires a three year mandatory waiting period after foreclosure, deed in lieu of foreclosure, and short sale for a USDA home buyer to qualify for a USDA mortgage loan

-Homebuyers thinking of buying a house after bankruptcy and foreclosure and need a direct lender who has no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are good in most of the 50 states to do business and are available 7 days a week, evenings, weekends, and holidays to take your calls and answer any questions you may have.
+Homebuyers thinking of buying a house after bankruptcy and foreclosure and need a direct lender who has no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us a for faster response.
+Or email us at email@example.com.
+Gustan Cho Associates is licensed in multiple states and also offer non-QM loans and alternative financing mortgage programs.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays to take your calls and answer any questions you may have.